xmarva/floorplan-detection/README.md

 The task doesn’t come with labeled data or evaluation criteria, so I treated it as an open-ended project.
 The provided floor plan examples are inconsistent—using different labels, line thicknesses, and so on—so I figured neural network-based methods would be the best approach here.

 ### Dataset
 I’m using the `CubiCasa5k` dataset.
 This dataset provides annotations for different room types, but I’m focusing on two categories: Walls and Rooms (without further subclassification).
-The dataset initially comes with masks, but I use only bboxes.
+The dataset initially comes with masks, but I use only bounding boxes.
 I’ve converted it to `COCO` format for smoother integration with detection framework.

 - If you want to use [original dataset](https://zenodo.org/records/2613548), you need to download it and put into `data/CubiCasa5k/data` directory.
 For a quick overview of the dataset, check out the notebook: `/notebooks/cubicasa5k_dataset.ipynb`
 - If you want to use my [CubiCasa5k_COCO](https://drive.google.com/drive/folders/1hKRWrP-ZKk6ZHrjHOSRSxPe_r_kMd8uh?usp=sharing) dataset of train another model on it, you need to download it and puth into `data/cubicasa5k_coco` directory.
 You still need images in `data/CubiCasa5k/data`.